-Picture: Jacques-Louis David: The Death of Marat (1793), Musée Old Masters, Brussels; public domain
+Cover picture: Jacques-Louis David: The Death of Marat (1793), Musée Old Masters, Brussels.
+Released under public domain

 The Vienna Humanities Festival, organised by the IWM, Wien Museum and Time to Talk, is a series of around 40 Events (in German and English) which took place from 22 till 24 September 2017 for the second time at the Wien Museum, TU Wien, Evangelische Volksschule and Radiokulturhaus.

 The topic of 2017 “Revolution!” ranged from Russia in 1917, the 1968 movement and the Fall in 1989, to the most recent upheavals in the Arab countries and in the Ukraine.